Observing dynamic oscillatory behavior of triple points among black hole thermodynamic phase transitions: First passage event

-{\it First passage event}$\quad$ We seek here more clues about this oscillatory phenomena from the distribution of first passage times of the phase transition.
+We seek here more clues about these oscillatory phenomena from the distribution of first passage times of the phase transition.
 This is defined as the rate at which a given initial state first reaches an unstable black hole phase, represented by the peak of the free energy \cite{LiWang}.
-From Fig.~\ref{GibbsLSa} we have three cases: small to intermediate (case I), intermediate to small and large (case II), and large to intermediate (case III).
-For all cases we impose reflective boundary condition at $r=0$ and $r=\infty$ (sufficiently large $r$) and absorbing boundary conditions at the peaks $r_{\rm m1}$ and $r_{\rm m2}$, accordingly, where the latter model a given coexistent state first leaving the system.
-Note that such conditions do not preserve normalization of the probability distribution.
+From Fig.~\ref{GibbsLSa}, we have three cases: small to intermediate (case I), intermediate to small and large (case II), and large to intermediate (case III).
+For all cases, we impose reflective boundary condition at $r=0$ and $r=\infty$ (sufficiently large $r$) and absorbing boundary conditions at the peaks $r_{\rm m1}$ and $r_{\rm m2}$, accordingly, where the latter model a given coexistent state first leaving the system.
 Using the SE, we can express the first passage rate $F_{P}(t)$ for these three cases as